-If you have a drive or garage to charge your car at home it does makes life easier because you can have a home charge point installed.
+If you have a drive or garage at home it does make life easier, because you can have a home charge point installed.
 That’s the fastest, cheapest and safest way to charge.

-If you don’t have the option to charge at home, find your nearest public charge point.
+If you don’t have the option to charge at home, find out where your nearest public charge point is located.
 This might mean an on-street charge point (lots of local councils have installed them), a trip to your local supermarket, petrol station or public car park, or charging your car at work.
-You can track down one of the 25,000 or so public charge points across the UK using What3words or Zap Map.
+You can track down one of the 42,000 (May 2023) or so public charge points across the UK using our charge point map.

-Now let’s think about your daily commute and how many people you need to squeeze into your car.
+Now let’s think about your daily commute and how many people you need to fit into your car.

-The average UK round-trip commute is about 23 miles.
-That’s easily within the travelling range of any electric car, even the oldest second-hand models run for 60-80 miles or so on a full charge.
-If you regularly do longer journeys, look for an electric car with a more powerful battery.
-There are lots of new models that can do over 200 miles on a full charge.
+The average UK round-trip commute is under 30 miles.
+That’s easily within the travelling range of any electric car, even the oldest second-hand models run for 60-80 miles on a full charge.
+If you often drive longer distances, look for an electric car with a more powerful battery.
+Most new models do over 200 miles on a full charge.

-Like petrol or diesel, most electric cars comfortably seat four people – or five at a squeeze.
+Like petrol or diesel vehicles, most electric cars comfortably seat 4 people – 5 at a squeeze.
 But what if you need something bigger?
-Until recently, you only had a few pricey electric cars to choose from.
-But that’s slowly changing with options on the market with six, seven or more seats.
-The Citroen ë-Spacetourer can fit almost a whole football team in.
+Until recently, you had just a few pricey electric cars to choose from.
+But that’s slowly changing with cars on the market with six, seven or more seats.
+The Citroen ë-Spacetourer can almost fit a football team in.

 Step 3 – What’s your budget?